kmwtechnology/solrkafka/README.md

 - `stop`: Shuts down the importer if it hasn't stopped on its own.
 - `status`: Shows the status of the indexer

-### Distrib Handler

-This handler is only required if you're using the `ignoreShardRouting` configuration to send documents to all shards.
-If it is not being used, then feel free to omit this handler.

-This is an internal handler used for distributing the document to all shards and replicas other than the core it was initially indexed on.
-This handler __SHOULD NOT__ be used by anything other than this importer.
-Be sure you don't change the name of the data handler's name in your solrconfig.xml, it is currently hard coded in the plugin's configuration.

-## Running the (old) DataImportHandler Method

-### Set Up kafka-data-config.xml

-The `KafkaDataSource` uses the `query` property set in conf/solr/conf/kafka-data-config.xml to determine which topic to use.
-The topic name should be the same as the one you created previously.

-### Run the Importer

-In the Solr admin UI, navigate to "collection1", and go to the "Dataimport" section.
-Once you're ready to start, hit the "Execute" button, and you should see documents be imported when you hit refresh.

-### Notes

-If autocommit is turned on, the data import plugin can be run once, left on, and results will appear after autocommit (and collection/core sync).